50 Cent: 2010–2015: New musical directions, new business ventures, and Animal Ambition

-Jackson released a song, "Outlaw", from his fifth album on the Internet on June 16, 2011.
+Jackson released a song, "Outlaw", from his fifth album online on June 16, 2011.
 The single, produced by Cardiak, was released on iTunes on July 19 (although Jackson tweeted that it was not the album's first single).
-The rapper planned to write a semi-autobiographical young-adult novel about bullying, different from his previous books which focused on his life and the rules of power.
+Jackson planned to write a semi-autobiographical young-adult novel about bullying, different from his previous books, which focused on his life and the rules of power.
 According to the book's publisher, the first-person novel (about a 13-year-old schoolyard bully "who finds redemption as he faces what he's done") was scheduled for publication in January 2012.

 In a series of tweets, Jackson said that the delay of his fifth album was due to disagreements with Interscope Records, later suggesting that it would be released in November 2011 with his headphone line (SMS by 50).
 He speculated to MTV News about not renewing his five-album contract with Interscope: "I don't know ...
 It will all be clear in the negotiations following me turning this actual album in.
 And, of course, the performance and how they actually treat the work will determine whether you still want to stay in that position or not."

 On June 20, 2011, Jackson announced the release of Before I Self Destruct II after his fifth album.
-Although he planned to shoot a music video for the fifth album's lead single, "I'm On It", on June 26 the video was never filmed.
+Although he planned to shoot a video for the album's lead single, "I'm On It", on June 26, it was never filmed.
 Jackson told Shade45, "I did four songs in Detroit with Eminem.
 I did two with Just Blaze, a Boi-1da joint, and I did something with Alex da Kid.
 We made two that are definite singles and the other two are the kinds of records that we been making, more aimed at my core audience, more aggressive, more of a different kind of energy to it."
 He released "Street King Energy Track #7" in September 2011 to promote Street King, his charity-based energy drink.
-An announcement that Jackson was shooting a music video for "Girls Go Wild", the fifth-album lead single featuring Jeremih, was made on September 28, 2011.
+An announcement that Jackson was shooting a video for "Girls Go Wild", the fifth-album lead single featuring Jeremih, was made on September 28, 2011.